JazminRondon/IntroductionToAPINotes/README.md

 DELETE), a list of headers (User-Agent…), and a body (data).
  • Response - consists of a status code (200, 404…), a list of headers, and a body.

+JSON: JavaScript Object Notation
+ • Object: a thing or noun (person, pizza order...)
+ • Key: an attribute about an object (color, toppings...)
+ • Value: the value of an attribute (blue, pepperoni...)
+ • Associative array: a nested object
+ • XML: Extensible Markup Language

+The key terms we learned were:
+ • Authentication: process of the client proving its identity to the server
+ • Credentials: secret pieces of info used to prove the client's identity (username, password...)
+ • Basic Auth: scheme that uses an encoded username and password for credentials
+ • API Key Auth: scheme that uses a unique key for credentials
+ • Authorization Header: the HTTP header used to hold credentials